bluefroguk1/empire-dump/content/Wiki/Music/Severus_ Song.md

 ---
-IgnoreLinking: False
+IgnoreLinking: false
-Tags: ['Music', 'Urizen-Music', 'Urizen']
+Tags:
+- Music
+- Urizen-Music
+- Urizen
 Title: Severus_ Song
-aliases: ["Severus'_Song"]
+aliases:
+- Severus'_Song
-draft: False
+draft: false
 revision_date: 2016-06-04 17:15:49+00:00
 revision_id: 44813
 ---

 Words and tune by Claire Sheridan.
-Manuscript by Aneurin Redman-White [http://www.profounddecisions.co.uk/mediawiki-public/images/5/51/Severus_Song.pdf PDF] here
+Manuscript by Aneurin Redman-White [http://www.profounddecisions.co.uk/mediawiki-public/iMages/5/51/Severus_Song.pdf PDF] here
 Written by Nicassia of Phoenix Reach after the death of Captain Severus of Phoenix Reach.
-He was the founder and leader of Severus' Severed, at the time a group of travelling Sentinels learning to [[Fight|fight]] on the slopes of [[Urizen]].
-He fell fighting in [[The Barrens|the Barrens]] in the [[Winter]] of 378.
+He was the founder and leader of Severus' Severed, at the time a group of travelling Sentinels learning to [[Fight]] on the slopes of [[Urizen]].
+He fell fighting in [[The Barrens]] in the Winter of 378.
 May his passage through the Labyrinth be swift.
 Come one, come all,
-Who walk in the mountains,
+Who walk in The Mountains,
 Come bring your weapons,
 And bring your wiles,
 Come keep the boarders,
-And the passes of [[Urizen]],
+And the passes of Urizen,
 The Severed are marching
 Out again.
 Severus stands in his plume and armour,